28 Surprising and Funny Chinese Words and Phrases (With Audio)

 16. 椰子族 (yē zi zú)

 Going beyond stereotypes, not all younger people are really like strawberries.
-Instead, they might be described as 椰子族 or “coconut clan” instead, which is the opposite.
+Instead, they might be described as 椰子族 or “coconut clan” which is the opposite.

 Unlike strawberries, which are crushed easily, coconuts have a tough husk that can better withstand getting knocked around.
 In the same way, young people who are part of 椰子族 are hardworking, and they’re willing to “eat bitterness” or 吃苦 (chī kǔ) to get what they want.
 Both of these traits are admired in Chinese culture, so being described as 椰子族 is a compliment.